potatoTeto/fur2uge/README.md

 ## Caveats

 - All patterns must have 64 rows.
 They cannot be increased or decreased.
 However, cutting the pattern short with Dxx and Bxx is allowed.
+- No more than 15 different unique instruments may be played per channel (Pulse 1 & 2 combined may only have 15 instruments).
+A single instrument playing on all 4 channels will count as 3 instruments (Pulse, Wave, Noise).
 - Only up to 16 waveforms are allowed.
 They must be exactly 32 blocks in length, with a height of 16 (0-F)
 - Only hardware envelopes are allowed for Pulse 1, Pulse 2, and Noise.
 “Initialize Envelope on Every Note” must be enabled.
 - Hardware sequence is allowed, but only on Pulse 1, and only for one tick (do not add more than one–the rest will be ignored!)
 - Macros are not allowed for any of the channels, with a few exceptions:
-- On the Pulse Channels, Duty Cycle may have a length of 1 -- It will otherwise default to a 12.5% Pulse
+- On the Pulse Channels, Duty Cycle may have a length of 1—It will otherwise default to a 12.5% Pulse
 - On Wave Channel, Wave Macro must have a length of 1.
--- Also on Wave Channel, Volume Macro must have a length of 1.
+Likewise, the Volume Macro must have a length of 1.
+You may alternatively use the Wave Sequencer, but it will only account for the first wave, without any kind of modulation/speed changing/morphing done on the waveform.
 - The effect column may not be expanded for any channel: Only one effect is allowed at any given time.
 - No subsongs are allowed.
-- Messing with Virtual Tempo/Base Tempo is not allowed.
+- Messing with Virtual Tempo/Base Tempo is not considered.
 Only use Speed (For now… Unless I figure out the song speed/tempo math between both trackers)
 - Volume may only be defined if an effect is not on the same row for the channel.
-Axy (Volume Slide) is an exception, however.
-- Volume and Axy may only be used whenever a note is played.
+Axy (Volume Slide) is an exception.
+Both Volume and Axy may only be used whenever a note is played.
 This is to ensure that audio output is converted accurately and as expected.
-- No more than 16 different unique instruments may be played for the entire song.
-A single instrument playing on all 4 channels will count as 3 instruments (Pulse, Wave, Noise).

 —
 # Implementation